 After third grade, I was taken away from Manila when my family moved to Singapore.
 I was in a new country, in a new school, with new people.
 I was no longer in a special program.
 I was free from the mindless games and anxieties.
 My "gift" was not spoken of and hardly remembered until I attended a summer camp after eighth grade.

-One day at that camp, we took an IQ test, and I placed in the 98th percentile.
-Once again, I was faced with numbers that signified nothing to me.
+One day at that camp we took an IQ test, and I placed in the 98th percentile.
+Once again I was faced with numbers that signified nothing to me.
 When I received my test result in the mail, an invitation letter for MENSA accompanied it.
 MENSA is an organization for people with unusually high IQ scores.
-At twelve years old, I curiously perused the MENSA brochure, trying to figure out who I was and what this number meant.
-Luckily, this time, we declined the invitation, and the label was avoided.
+At twelve years old I curiously perused the MENSA brochure, trying to figure out who I was and what this number meant.
+Luckily this time we declined the invitation, and the label was avoided.

 Now, six years later, at eighteen, I curiously peruse the MENSA website and still don’t know what a high IQ score determines or how I have benefited from possessing one.
 I sometimes wonder how my life would have been different if I had joined MENSA.
 Would I have gotten better grades in school?
 Would my teachers have liked me more?
 Or would they have graded me harder?
-Although curiosity still haunts my mind, somehow I think my family and I made the right decision.
+Although curiosity still presses my mind, somehow I think my family and I made the right decision.

 As flattering as an invitation to join a high IQ club or gifted program sounds to a child, I am amazed at how little I remember about any of it.
-Like any other college student, I dread handing in assignments that I know will come back with red marks, circling misused “it’s” and “its,” regardless of my special abilities.
-All my Manila memories lie dormant, until a family member or friend awakes them.
-Even then, these memories seem blurry due to all the unexplained, but supposedly important, labels and numbers associated with them.
+Like any other college student, I dread handing in assignments that I know will come back with red marks circling misused "it’s and its," regardless of my special abilities.
+All my Manila memories lie dormant until a family member or friend awakes them.
+Even then, these memories seem blurry due to all the unexplained but supposedly important labels and numbers associated with them.
 That I was able to convince a group of third and fourth graders that Skippy Peanut Butter was the choice for them is clear in my mind, but why I was so special for being able to do so is less clear.
 Nobody ever told me why.